Grieving through the Holiday Season

 Are you missing your loved ones who have died with renewed intensity these days?

-You're invited to join us for Grieving through the Holiday Season
+You're invited to join us for Grieving Through The Holiday Season

 For those of us experiencing the ache of loss, the holiday season can be brutal.
 We are acutely aware of the empty place at the table.

 While society is ringing jingle bells and urging us to buy more and more stuff, our souls may be beckoning us to turn inward, against the tide.
+We need space to grieve.

-There is a refuge for your broken heart, for your lonely heart, for your beautiful tender heart.
+Come grieve with us.
+Consciously, in community.
+Know that there is a refuge for your broken heart, for your lonely heart, for your beautiful tender heart.

 You're invited to

-Grieving through the Holiday Season
+Grieving Through The Holiday Season

 This a space of safety and support where you can be real about what you feel, much like in our Holy Lament community.